 So your hope is to start a class-action suit and take this to the Supreme Court?

 We’re hoping.
 John Conroy is a lawyer based out of Abbotsford and he’s representing a great number of people and stakeholders in the MMAR.
-I’d like to see the whole thing done away with and let it go to the private sector and to home growers who submit proper inspection certificates that everything is up to code.
-Because really you’re growing plants in the house, I could be growing sunflowers and have my whole basement lit up and nobody would say a word to me, but I change the crop and it’s a big deal.
-And again, it’s only about the money involved, whereas the simple solution is let everyone who wants to grow it, grow it.
+I’d like to see the whole thing done away with and let it go to the private sector and to home-growers who submit proper inspection certificates that everything is up to code.
+Because, really, you’re growing plants in the house.
+I could be growing sunflowers and have my whole basement lit up and nobody would say a word to me, but I change the crop and it’s a big deal.
+And again, it’s only about the money involved, whereas the simple solution is to let everyone who wants to grow it, grow it.
 But then the price drops and it’s no longer the lucrative illegal operation where everyone thinks they’re going to make a million dollars.

 What about “guerrilla growing"?

 Guerrilla growing is essentially growing marijuana outdoors, on property that doesn’t belong to you.
-It could be government land, public or provincial parks, property that logging companies own, a vacant lot, behind an abandoned warehouse, or on a rooftop… Pretty much anywhere outdoors you can put some plants in and on property that isn’t yours… That’ll definitely be on the rise as well, especially with people like me wanting to keep certain strains.
+It could be government land, public or provincial parks, property that logging companies own, a vacant lot, behind an abandoned warehouse or on a rooftop – pretty much anywhere outdoors you can put some plants in and on property that isn’t yours.
+That’ll definitely be on the rise as well, especially with people like me wanting to keep certain strains.
 The only way I’ll be able to do that is if I grow it outdoors.
-You’ll see a rise in guerilla growing because of smart meters.
+You’ll see a rise in guerilla growing because of smart metres.
 It’s pretty difficult nowadays to grow indoors undetected.